 The Square screwdriver, also known as the Robertson screwdriver, after the Canadian who invented it in the early twentieth century, has a tapered square head.
 This screwdriver works with screws that have a square-shaped slot.

 Unlike Phillips head screwdrivers that are designed to pull out of the screw head when they reach a certain torsional force, the square head screwdriver has no such cam-out feature.

-You won’t find square screwdrivers on many workbenches since the torque a Phillips head screwdriver offers is more than enough for most manual applications.
+You won’t find square screwdrivers on many workbenches since a Phillips head screwdriver’s torque is more than enough for most manual applications.
 However, they are increasingly popular screwdriver bits for power drills and impact drivers.

 That’s because square-headed screw bits are less likely to cam out of the screw head under the high speeds and torsional forces a power driver creates.
 This makes the square-headed screw bit a popular choice for securing decking and other tough jobs that require an impact driver.

 Anyone who ever had to assemble a piece of furniture bought from Ikea is intimately familiar with this type of screwdriver.